Subham0207/game-engine/Documentation.md

 4. To convert a point from world space to local space -> inverse(modelMatrix) * vec4(pointInWorldSpace, 1.0);
 5. To convert a point from local space to world space -> modelMatrix * vec4(pointInLocalSpace);
 6. returning after imgui want to capture means that your mouse is probably over a imgui.
 Note setting leftClick to false when imgui is using inputs helped a ton.

+## How does Level file works
+1. Model is saved in a custom format Reprensenting the model class (This is basically the serialized version of a model object).
+This is so that we can load the model instantly from this file since it has has all the data needed to render the model.
+2. Loading the model itself saves the model in the custom format.
+3. model textures -- they will need to be saved again -- we save them again during load -- saved them in different file (Yes for reusability purposes) ?
+4. In Level file we create instances of a model whose data is read from the above mentioned model file.
+For a model instance we store the location of the model from where we can construct this instance + transformation of the model instance in the level.
+We store an array of model instances and thier transformation in the level file.
+5. When you save a model in the engine you should probably show it in outliner so we can drag and drop to use it in the level.
+6. Try implmenting the importing/loading/saving workflow in a model.
+This will be the same way you need to do in a level.
+    1. Import a model works
+    2. Save a model works
+    3. Load a model doesnot work
+        i. we need to send the textures back to GPU ii. save textures in another file done iii. load a model
+        iv. updated saving model; also savig textureIds but the code is failing currently.